Large Intestine – Depression/Excessive Worry

 - Maintain regular bowel movements through diet and exercise (and if needed, acupuncture & herbs)

-- Eat foods that are warm and easy to digest (temperature is important to gut).
+- Eat foods that are warm and easy to digest (temperature is important to the gut).
 Steam vegetables as opposed to eating them raw (only eat raw in spring and summer).

 - Be careful with food combinations: Protein, fat, complex carb at every meal.
 Protein the size of your palm, carbs the size of your fist, fats the size of your thumb.